SiweiMa/Ames-House-Prices-Multiple-Linear-Regression-Project-in-Python/README.md

 > Figure 2.
 Suspicious data.

 Then we changed all categorical predictors into dummies.
-Note that `pd.get_dummies(data, drop_first=True)` sets the reference level based on alphabet which is not applicable for this project.
-If the proportion of cases in the reference level is small, we expect to have severe multicollinearity issue.
-In order to mitigate the multicollinearity, we set the dummy with largest proportion of cases as reference level.
+Note that `pd.get_dummies(data, drop_first=True)` sets the reference level based on the alphabet which is not applicable for this project.
+If the proportion of cases in the reference level is small, we expect to have a severe multicollinearity issue.
+In order to mitigate the multicollinearity, we set the dummy with the largest proportion of cases as the reference level.

 Since multicollinearity between any of the predictors in the model will result in less reliable t-tests for the significance of a predictor, we decided to calculate the variance inflation factors (VIF’s) for the candidate predictor variables.
 The full initial model consists of 219 predictors with all of the attendant dummy variables.
 We iteratively check VIF scores for all parameters in the model, identify a few with the most extreme VIF’s, and remove them from the pool of candidates.
 For example, we found that `None` in `GarageFinish` are exactly the same as `None` in `GarageType`.
 After removing, the amount of parameters with a VIF beyond the threshold in the full model decreases to 29, with a majority of them being attendant dummy variables.
 But we won't drop more.
-Although Multicollinearity could result in a higher p-values and it becomes difficult for us to examine the relationship between the each predictor and response, we will see that we can still identify the significant terms in model selection.
+Although Multicollinearity could result in higher p-values and it becomes difficult for us to examine the relationship between each predictor and response, we will see that we can still identify the significant terms in model selection.

 In addition, I also perform log-transformation on response to make sure that predicting expensive houses and cheap houses will affect the result equally.